gorenje/backend/docs/development.md

 [described](../README.md#using-minikube-and-kubectl) in the readme.
-Also using minikube and kubectl can become confusing if you're deploying to a remote kubernetes system ... your environment can get very confusing and if not sure, open a new terminal window :-)
+Also using minikube and kubectl can become confusing if you're deploying to a remote kubernetes system ... your environment can get very confusing and if not sure, open a new terminal window.

 Once docker is up, build all the backend images: